 The Halliday Centre bears the name of a world-renowned linguist, Professor M A K Halliday.
 Professor Halliday’s theoretical approach, Systemic Functional Linguistics, focuses on modelling meaning and emphasizes social accountability by applying linguistic insight in such areas as education, computer science and policy making.
 The centre aims to expand opportunities for collaboration with global partners in China, Australia, Europe, Japan and North America, concentrating on research related to corpus linguistics, computational linguistics and comparative language studies.

-The Chan Feng Men-ling Chan Shuk-lin English Language Centre aims to help students become competent and confident communicators in English; complete their academic studies successfully; compete in the domestic and international job market; and communicate effectively with the international community.
-The Centre achieves these objectives by delivering high quality and practical English language training, providing facilities and guidance for independent language study, and promoting and supporting informal activities for English language practice.
+The Chan Feng Men-ling Chan Shuk-lin Language Centre aims to help students become competent and confident communicators in English; develop communication skills in several European and Asian languages; complete their academic studies successfully; compete in the domestic and international job market; and communicate effectively with the international community.